Interstate 8: Yuma to Casa Grande

 I-8 enters Arizona from California at the Colorado River bridge at Yuma.
 It initially heads south through Yuma until the interchange with US 95, where the freeway begins to turn to the east and passes through eastern Yuma and Fortuna Foothills, briefly paralleling US 95 and passing through a second border inspection station.
-In the Gila Mountains, the eastbound lanes of I-8 cross under the westbound freeway, briefly traveling to the left near Telegraph Pass before reverting back.
+In the Gila Mountains, the eastbound lanes of I-8 cross under the westbound freeway, briefly traveling to the left near Telegraph Pass before reverting.
+The Telegraph Pass is a highway pass about 19 mi east of Yuma in the northwest Sonoran Desert.

 West of Wellton, the highway takes a northeasterly course, paralleling the Gila River and passing to the south of Roll.
 Through this part of Arizona, I-8 passes along the northern edge of the Barry M. Goldwater Air Force Range and to the south of the Yuma Proving Ground.
 It keeps a northeastern heading, passing through the community of Dateland, until it reaches Gila Bend.
 There, the freeway intersects SR 85 heading north to Phoenix and south to the Organ Pipe Cactus National Monument.

 After leaving Gila Bend, I-8 takes a southeastern course as it passes through the Sonoran Desert National Monument.
 Exiting the national monument grounds, the highway continues on an easterly bearing to a junction with SR 84, a highway that parallels I-8 to the north and goes through Casa Grande, while I-8 passes to the south of both Stanfield and Casa Grande.
-I-8 reaches its eastern terminus southeast of Casa Grande Mountain Park at an interchange with I-10, which continues south (eastbound) to Tucson, and north (westbound) to Phoenix.
+I-8 reaches its eastern terminus southeast of Casa Grande Mountain Park at an interchange with I-10, which continues north (westbound) to Phoenix, and south (eastbound) to Tucson.

 The combination of SR 85 between I-10 and I-8 as well as I-8 between SR 85 and I-10 in Casa Grande has been promoted as a bypass of the Phoenix area for long-distance travelers on I-10.
 In 2014, I-8 had an AADT of 5,200 vehicles between Butterfield Trail and Freeman Road, and 44,400 vehicles between SR 280 and Araby Road east of Yuma, the latter of which was the highest AADT for the highway in Arizona.
 In the early 2010s, I-8 from Casa Grande to Gila Bend was sometimes used for smuggling both drugs and humans.